 I gave a few optical illusions a try to flex my Sass skills.
-The source file for each illusion can be found in the JS tab.
+You can find the source file for each illusion in the JS tab.

 Optical Illusion I

 In Haml, I spun out a list with 200 items.
 I put a width on the entire list of 100em and hid the overflow on the body.
 I wanted to make sure that each row stayed in a row, but was wide enough to stretch across the browser.
 This came in handy when shifting the rows to create the illusion.

 I styled each list item the same, 5em square with a gray border-top.
 This makes 20 items in each row.
 Every even list item has a background of black.

 Next I had to shift every other row to create the optical illusion.
 Knowing I have 20 items in each row, I knew the range for each row (the first 1-20, the second 21-40 and so on).
 I wrote a